hbctraining/DGE_workshop_salmon_online/schedule/README.md

  4. [Visualization](../lessons/06_DGE_visualizing_results.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
          <br>A picture is worth a thousand words.
 In our case, a figure is worth a thousand (or 30 thousand) data points.
-When working with large scale data, it can be helpful to visualize results and get a big picture persepctive of your findings. <br><br>In this lesson you will:<br>
+When working with large scale data, it can be helpful to visualize results and get a big picture perspective of your findings. <br><br>In this lesson you will:<br>
             - Explore different plots for data visualization <br>
             - Create a volcano plot to evaluate the relationship between different statistics from the results table <br>
             - Create a heatmap for visualization of differentially expressed genes <br><br>